skyportal/skyportal/doc/analysis.md

 ### Supernova Fitter Example

 SkyPortal ships with an example 3rd party analysis app to fit lightcurves with supernova models in `sncosmo` (see `services/sn_analysis_service/`).
-To use it, load the demo data to create an `analysisservice` that points to the SN fitter microservice:
+To use it, load the demo data to create an analysis service entry that establishes the SN fitter microservice:

 ```
 make load_demo_data